naoina/kocha/docs/controller.md

 }
 ```

-Note that both name (**id** in this case) MUST be identical between argument name of Controller and routing parameter.
+Note that both names (**id** in this case) MUST be identical between argument name of Controller and routing parameter.

 Of course, it can take the different multiple types: